Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Simulation results

-Corresponding to figure \ref{fig3} (right), the saturated magnetic island width is shown as a function of RMP amplitude in figure \ref{fig4} (left).
+Corresponding to figure \ref{fig3} (b), the saturated magnetic island width is shown as a function of RMP amplitude in figure \ref{fig4} (a).
 As the RMP amplitude increases, the saturated island width increases slowly first.
 Once the RMP amplitude exceeds a threshold, there is a jump of the saturated island width.
 This process can be divided into two parts, i.e. the driven reconnection phase for smaller RMPs and the onset of NTM for large RMPs.
 Next, including the effect of equilibrium ${\bf E\times B}$ flow, scan over the RMP amplitude is performed again.
-The equilibrium ${\bf E\times B}$ flow is considered by a poloidal momentum source $\Omega_s(r)=1/r*d\phi_0/dr$.
+The equilibrium ${\bf E\times B}$ flow is considered by a poloidal momentum source $\Omega_{\rm s}(r)=1/r*{\rm d}\phi_0/{\rm d}r$.
 Here, $\delta$ is set to be zero, so only the ${\bf E\times B}$ flow is considered.
-For a 6.4 kHz plasma rotation, the saturated island width versus the RMP amplitude is presented in figure \ref{fig4} (right).
+For a 6.4 kHz plasma rotation, the saturated island width versus the RMP amplitude is presented in figure \ref{fig4} (b).
 This is a typical mode penetration case, as the RMP amplitude increases above a threshold, the island width boosts to a large magnitude.
-There is one main distinction between the left and right panel of figure \ref{fig4}, even though they look similar.
+There is one main distinction between figure \ref{fig4} (a) and (b), even though they look similar.
 That is, below the threshold, the island width barely changes for the case with plasma rotation but slowly increases for the case without rotation.
 The increase regime for the case without rotation is due to the forced reconnection driven by the externally applied RMP.
-However, the regime below the threshold for the case with rotation is because of the screening effect of the plasma flow.
-The corresponding eigenmode structures of perturbed poloidal magnetic flux and current density for the case without/with plasma rotation are plotted in the left/right column of figure \ref{fig5}, respectively.
-It can be clearly observed that the RMP is screened inside the resonant surface for the case with rotation, from the fact that the magnetic perturbation is nearly zero for $r<r_s$.
-In addition, a strong shielding current is formed at the resonant surface, which is consistent with the experimental results on TEXTOR tokamak\cite{kiku2006}.
-Theses characteristics are the same as the small locked island (SLI) observed in J-TEXT tokamak\cite{Huqm2012,Tang2019}, indicating that the SLI is a suppressed state before the mode penetration.
-In Fitzpatrick's linear theory\cite{Fitzpatrick_1993}, the transition from the linear suppressed island to the non-linear island state is irreversible, i.e. in the linear response there is only downward bifurcation\cite{Fitz98pop}.
-However, the SLI is a phenomenon that a non-linear magnetic island return to the linear state where the island is suppressed.
-Thus, perhaps the branch of this kind of upward bifurcation is missed in the previous theory.
-For the case without rotation, other other hand, the m/n = 3/2 component of magnetic perturbation is induced and kept by the 3/2 RMP at the boundary.
+However, the regime below the threshold for the case with rotation is due to the screening effect of the plasma flow.
+The corresponding eigenmode structures of perturbed poloidal magnetic flux and current density for the case without/with plasma rotation are plotted in figure \ref{fig5}.
+It can be clearly observed that the RMP is screened inside the resonant surface for the case with rotation, from the fact that the magnetic perturbation is nearly zero for $r<r_{\rm s}$.
+In addition, a strong shielding current is formed at the resonant surface, which is consistent with the results on TEXTOR tokamak\cite{kiku2006}.
+These characteristics are the same as the small locked island phenomenon in \cite{Huqm2012,Tang2019}, suggesting that the small locked island is the complete suppression of magnetic island by the RMP.
+Besides, recent study also shows similar feasibility of magnetic island suppression by RMP at moderate amplitude\cite{Nies_2022}.
+For the case without rotation, on the other hand, the $m/n$ = 3/2 component of magnetic perturbation is induced and kept by the 3/2 RMP at the boundary, indicating that mode penetration has already taken place.